DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 * At the SoAD FabLab, CNC Machining is a 2-step process consisting of a CAM Appointment and a Cut Appointment. **The Lab does not do same-day cuts.**

-* File setup and material retrieval takes the most time; this is the responsibility of the student.
-The more prepared a student is for their CAM Appointment, the quicker the entire CNC process will be.

 ## CNC Machining Process / Standards